panthdesai18/fa19-281-cloud-9/Documentation.md

 <br/>

+### GoAPI:
+GOAPI works as microservies.
+  * Login GoAPI: Login and signup user to build order
+  * Location GoAPI: To select the location and get the nearest restaurants based on that.
+  * Menu GoAPI: List all the menu items for the user to build order.
+  * Order GoAPI: Order will be placed and the past orders of the same users can be viewed.

 ### Load Balancer:
 Load balancer is used to distribute traffic of User microservice to scale application horizontally.

 ### Amazon API Gateway:
 Amazon API Gateway is used to redirect request from user to different microservices.
 It enables user to retrieve data from mutiple microservices within single round trip.

+### Mongo Shard Clusters:
+We have 2 mongo shard cluster.
+Menu and order are using one mongo shard clusters.
+Every mongo shard cluster has replica set of 1 mongos, 2 config server, 2 shard cluster with with 3 nodes each.
+This will help in data partition.